Obituary of Maureen Meares

 Mo is survived by all four of her children and their partners (Kristann and Greg Montague of Bonney Lake, WA, Shelly Meares and Danny Kiser of Stafford, VA, Mark Meares of Lake George, NY, and Paul Meares and Alicia Lawrence of Schroon Lake, NY), plus her beloved sister and brother-in law (Chris and Jerry Bomgaars), and many delightful and interesting in-laws, cousins, nieces, nephews and friends.

 Mo’s final wish was to be reunited with Shelby, who is interred at Arlington National Cemetery in Arlington, VA.
-The celebration of life service and burial in Virginia will occur in early 2020.To send flowers to the family of Maureen Meares, please visit Tribute Store
+The celebration of life service and burial in Virginia will occur in early 2020.To send flowers to the family or plant a tree in memory of Maureen Meares, please visit Tribute Store